 Well, here’s my message to Evangelical Protestants.
 I was one of you for 35 years.
 I know where you are coming from, and how you view history.
 I love you, but I hate your sin of ignorance.
 OK, it’s not a sin.
 But it is ignorance.
 I would like to kindly say, you don’t know your history.
 You are not being told the truth in your church services.
-(Except a few of you who are mysteriously deeply versed in history and still maintain a connection to the Protestant schism.
-And those tormented souls need some counseling.)

 Here’s the truth.

 The early church was not a bunch of hippy, guitar-wielding house church attendees that just loved Jesus and didn’t care about much else.
-Oh no’sies.
 They did not go by the luke-warm, spit out of my mouth maxim of “In Essentials Unity, In Non-Essentials Liberty, In All Things Charity”.
 Which, by the way, came from a 17th century German Lutheran, not Jesus.
 The early Church required unity, and here’s how they were not like you:

 Do you believe that you must be baptized to be a Christian?
 They did.
 If you weren’t baptized, you weren’t part of the Church.
 Period.
 Also, none of you were chrismated, were you?
 You probably don’t even know what that is.
 Well, that’s early Church too.

 Do you have bishops, priests, and deacons?
 They did, and they traced the lineage of their bishops and communities back to the apostles in direct succession.
 You don’t.
 The bishop was the essential point of unity for the early Church.
 If you weren’t in union with a bishop of apostolic succession, you were not a Christian.
-Check out the writings of Ignatius of Antioch if you don’t believe me.
+Check out the writings of Ignatius of Antioch or Irenaeus of Lyons if you don’t believe me.

 Do you believe that the Eucharist is truly the Body and Blood of Christ?
 They did.
-This is the universal understanding of the Church from the earliest times, and for 1600 years NO ONE would doubt this and be considered a Christian.
+This was the universal understanding of the Church from the earliest times, and for 1600 years NO ONE would doubt this and be considered a Christian.
 If you are part of a group that doesn’t understand the Eucharist this way, your tradition is woefully inadequate.
 You are missing the greatest gift given by Christ.
 “Since there is one bread, we who are many are one body ; for we all partake of the one bread.”
 (1 Cor 10:17) Go back and read the second half of John 6, and contemplate the craziness of discounting this belief.
 Nuts.

 Do you venerate saints?
 Early Church did.
 Do you worship using the ancient liturgies?
 Probably not.
 How about fast on Wednesdays and Fridays?
 Unlikely.